jetbrains-academy/refactoring-java-course/InliningCode/InlineMethodRefactoring/InlineMethodAndVariablesPractice/task.md

 ### Task

-In this task, you need to identify unnecessary variables and method and inline them using the automatic Inline refactoring.
+In this task, you need to identify unnecessary variables and methods and inline them using the automatic Inline refactoring.

 ### Hints